Lumavate-Community/simple-api-service/README.md

 # Simple API Service

-Use this project as a starting point for creating a new microservice that calls out to a 3rd party API.
+Use this project as a starting point for creating a new microservice.
+This service contains sample properties of each available type along with implementing endpoints to call out to a 3rd party API.

 ## Setup

 #### Cloning the Repo

-* Clone it.  `git clone git@github.com:LumavateTeam/python-simple=api-service.git <PROJECT_NAME>`
+* Clone it.  `git clone git@github.com:Lumavate-Community/simple=api-service.git <PROJECT_NAME>`
 * Switch to dir.  `cd <PROJECT_NAME>`
 * Remove remote origin. `git remote remove origin`
 * Create new <PROJECT_NAME> repository in github.